cocobase-team/cocobase-docs/docs/Api Docs/google_authentication.md

     if (token) {
         // Success - store token and redirect sessionStorage.setItem('auth_token', token);
-        window.location.href = '/dashboard';
+        // OR if you are using the cocobase package simply set the cocobase auth token window.location.href = '/dashboard';
     } else if (error) {
         // Handle error